This page was last updated on 16 December, 2021.

 Testing: Negative PCR test results is required for some travelers.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) antigen or RT-PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+– a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 Detailed Tourist Information

 Cape Verde’s air and sea borders are open.

 Travelers entering the country must possess vaccination certificates or prove having tested negative for COVID-19 using a PCR or antigen test taken no more than 72 hours before travel.

 The vaccination is considered valid after 14 days following the second dose of a two-dose vaccine and 28 days after a single-dose vaccine.